fbq('track', 'ViewContent');

 January Resources: books, videos, and resources for teachers for the month of January including winter, science, social studies, and Martin Luther King Jr.

 But the good news is: I get to see the kids again!
-Plus, there's a lot of fun stuff that can be done in January!
+Plus, a lot of fun stuff can be done in January!
 (Well, besides testing and Progress Reports!)

 Here are a couple of fun resources to help the kids practice the basics in a fun way.

-HERE is a link to the winter video on Brain Pop Jr. Don't you love the way they put sophisticated concepts into language the children can understand?
+HERE is a link to the winter video on Brain Pop Jr. Don't you love how they translate sophisticated concepts into language the children can understand?

-Besides winter, there are a couple of days that are important.
+Besides winter, there are a couple of important days.
 We have a day off for Martin Luther King Jr. in a couple of weeks.
 Besides making sure the kids know why we have the day off, I think Dr. King was an amazing man.
-I always spend some time talking about Dr. King, and love the innocent passion I always get from the kids each year.
+I always spend some time talking about Dr. King and love the innocent passion I always get from the kids each year.
 "They couldn't use the same bathroom?
 That's...just...so...wrong!"
 They are amazing!

 HERE's a link to the Brain Pop Martin Luther King Free movie!